atlas-php/assets/docs/PRD/Atlas-Assets.md

 ### Notes on Metadata Fields
 - **group_id** is useful for multi‑tenant architectures (e.g., scoping assets by account).
-- **type** participates in default sort behavior, allowing logical ordering per asset category.
+- **type** is stored as an unsigned tinyint (0‑255); back it with a PHP backed enum to keep values readable.
+It participates in default sort behavior.
 - **sort_order** can be generated automatically or assigned manually per upload/update.

 ## Core Responsibilities